lyn-f/DR-guide/_posts/2021-07-26-Obtaining-Designers-Reflections.md

 <img src="https://lyn-f.github.io/DR-guide/GleamRewards.jpg" width=300>
 <sup>Tap `All Items` for a complete list of available items and drop rates</sup>

-> **Did you know?**
-Because there is randomness involved in gacha <sup>[2](#gacha)</sup> games, there is a chance that you will receive duplicate items.
-Duplicate Designer's Reflections will automatically be turned into echoes <sup>[1](#echo)</sup>.
-Duplicate clothes and echoes can be Decomposed for Gold and upgrade materials.

 #### Fantasy Tickets

 Fantasy Tickets can be collected in a variety of ways, such as sign-in rewards, events, achievements, and more.
 Fantasy Tickets can also be purchased for Pink Gems, Guild Coins, Event Currency, or real money in the **Shop**<sup>[3](#shop)</sup>.
-You can quickly exchange Pink Gems for Fantasy Tickets by tapping `Summon` without any tickets in your inventory or `Summon x10` with less than 10 tickets in your inventory.
+You can quickly exchange your Pink Gems for Fantasy Tickets by tapping `Summon` without any tickets in your inventory or `Summon x10` with less than 10 tickets in your inventory.

 <img src="https://lyn-f.github.io/DR-guide/fantasysummon.jpg" width=300>
 <sup>Sea of Fantasy.
 You can see how many Fantasy Tickets you have in the bottom right corner</sup>